 Components Required (Y/N) Usage

 Audit server Yes The audit server supports HTTP PUT

 requests over TLS v1.2 to receive

 audit files securely from the TOE.

 LDAP server Yes This server will provide the

 authentication mechanism to

 authenticate users.

-MACsec peer Yes This peer is required to test the

-MACsec functionality.

 Management workstation with Web Yes This includes any IT

 Browser/SSH client Environment Management

 workstation with a Web Browser and

 an SSH client.

 Certificate Authority server Yes The Certificate Authority server is

 used for creation and management

 of X509 certificates to be used with

 the TOE.